tparchman/F23_BIOL792/week2_UnixII/unixII_primer.md

     $ grep "BS_1287" data_all_inds.txt > data_for_ind_BS1287.txt

 ## 6. Basic process monitoring

+On linux systems, it is often important or necessary to have a look at what the system is doing - to get an idea of how many jobs or processes are running and who is running them.
+It is also a useful way to recognize jobs you have started from the terminal that need to be stopped or `killed`.

 *This is a simple start, we will revisit next week*

 `top` will display information on processes running on the machine you are logged into.
-Try it, read the output carefully.
-Doesnt matter what directory you call it from.
+Try it, read the output.
+Doesn't matter what directory you call it from.
+As with `less`, type `q` to exit the system view.

     $ top

+`top` doesnt have the prettiest or most obviously searchable output. `htop` is an upgrade that you may or may not have on your system.
+If you downloaded `oh my zsh`, you should have it.
+In the coming weeks, we will learn how to efficiently install whatever you want from the command line.
+In the meantime, if you dont have `htop`, you can grab using brew, following basic guide to package installation below.

 `ps` will show your active process ids.
-Try it.
+Below I am using `ps aux`, piping (with `|` ) the output into `grep` and using my username as the match for `grep`.
+Try it with your username.

-    $ ps aux | grep tparchman
+    $ ps aux | grep thomasparchman

-If you have mutliple processes running, and want to kill one, use `kill` followed by the process ID, which you can locate with `top` or `ps`
+If you have mutliple processes running, and want to kill one, use `kill` followed by the process ID, which you can locate with `top`, `htop` or `ps`

     $ kill 9031